You want extended vehicle protection, but not with a company that’s going to fall short.

 Do You Need An Extended Car Warranty?

-Looking at the worst extended auto warranty companies can make some vehicle owners hesitant about purchasing extended protection at all.
+Looking at the worst extended auto warranty companies can make some car owners hesitant about purchasing extended protection at all.
 But if you don’t have a plan after your factory warranty ends, you must be prepared to handle any costs associated with breakdowns out of your own pocket.

 While that might not sound like a big deal, take a look at some of the more expensive common car repairs according to Liberty Mutual: